cncf/glossary/content/en/grpc.md

 gRPC solves this by using a compact format to send information, which is faster to transmit and process.
-It also lets you define once how programs should talk to each other, and then automatically creates the necessary code for any programming language you are using.
+It also lets you define once how programs should talk to each other, and then for various programming languages the protocol supports automatically creates the necessary code.

 gRPC allows programs to send and receive information at the same time, like having a conversation instead of exchanging letters.